2018 College Football Playoff National Championship: Background

 The Mercedes-Benz Stadium in Atlanta, Georgia was announced as the host site for the fourth College Football National Championship on November 4, 2015.

-2018 College Football Playoff

-The College Football Playoff (CFP) selection committee selected four teams to advance to the playoff: the Clemson Tigers, Oklahoma Sooners, Georgia Bulldogs, and Alabama Crimson Tide.
-The semifinals were played on January 1, 2018.
-The first semifinal, played at the Rose Bowl, Georgia won 54–48, after a 27-yard run by Sony Michel, shortly after a blocked Oklahoma field goal in the second overtime.
-In the second semifinal, played at the Sugar Bowl, Alabama defeated defending national champion Clemson 24–6.

 Teams

 The 2018 College Football Playoff National Championship featured the No. 4 Alabama Crimson Tide and the No. 3 Georgia Bulldogs.
 It was the teams' 68th meeting, with Alabama leading the series 37–25–4.

 Alabama

 The Alabama Crimson Tide defeated the Clemson Tigers in the 2018 Sugar Bowl by a score of 24–6 to reach the championship game.
 The Tide had a 12–1 season, becoming the SEC West Division co-champions with the Auburn Tigers.
 The Crimson Tide were coached by Nick Saban.

 Georgia

 The Georgia Bulldogs defeated the Oklahoma Sooners in the 2018 Rose Bowl by a score of 54–48 in double overtime to reach the championship game.
 The Bulldogs had a 13–1 season claiming their 13th Southeastern Conference (SEC) championship with a rematch victory over the Auburn Tigers, 28–7.
 The Bulldogs were coached by Kirby Smart.
+This was Georgia’s first appearance in a designated national championship game since the 1983 Sugar Bowl.